Kyrylo-Shyvam/research-repo-setup/README.md

 - Linux system with GPU
 - HuggingFace token (for dataset access)
 - GitHub token (for private repository access)
+- **No sudo/root access required!**

+## Python Installation Strategy

+The setup uses a multi-strategy approach to install Python 3.9 without requiring sudo:

+1. **System Python**: Checks if Python 3.9 is already available on the system
+2. **Pyenv**: Installs pyenv and Python 3.9 (primary method)
+3. **Miniconda fallback**: Installs Miniconda in user space if pyenv fails

+This ensures the setup works in environments where you don't have administrative privileges.

 ## Environment Variables